 $59.99

 As far as monitoring goes, SimpliSafe is one of the best no-fee security systems out there; they allow their customers to self-monitor their systems with no additional cost.
 If you’re looking for professional monitoring, though, there are two options.
-The Fast Protect Monitoring that I mentioned above is $29.99 per month, and standard monitoring is just $19.99 per month.
+The Fast Protect Monitoring that we mentioned above is $31.99 per month, and standard monitoring is just $21.99 per month.

 Checking out the privacy screen on SimpliSafe’s new wireless indoor camera.

-Vivint takes a more white-glove approach to home security; when you use any one of Vivint’s cameras — the doorbell cam included — you’ll see what I mean.
-They place an emphasis on customer service as well as home automation capabilities.
+More than any other company on this list, Vivint takes a white-glove approach to home security; when you use any of Vivint’s cameras — the doorbell cam included — you’ll see what we mean.
+They place a heavy emphasis on customer service and they offer high-tech equipment with all the latest home automation capabilities.

 Pros & Cons: